 I was not granted a domestic abuse injunction.
 What are my options?

 If you are not granted a domestic abuse injunction, there are still some things you can do to stay safe.
 It might be a good idea to contact one of the domestic violence resource centers in your area to get help, support, and advice on how to stay safe.
 They can help you develop a safety plan and help connect you with the resources you need.
-For safety planning help, ideas, and information, go to our Safety Tips page.
+For safety planning help, ideas, and information, go to our Safety Planning page.
 You will find a list of Wisconsin resources under our WI Places that Help page.

 If you were not granted a domestic abuse injunction because your relationship with the abuser or the type of abuse you experienced does not qualify under the law, you may be able to seek protection through one of these orders:

-You may also be able to reapply for a domestic abuse restraining order if there has been a new incident of domestic abuse after you are denied the restraining order.
+You can combine multiple domestic abuse, child abuse, and harassment petitions into one case if the abuser is the same in all of them.2 You may also be able to reapply for a domestic abuse restraining order if there has been a new incident of domestic abuse after you are denied the restraining order.

 2 Wis.
 Stat. § 813.127